 I got married in 2006.
 It was great, we’d decided to get married on a ski slope in Canada.
-We flew out with a group of friends, skied around for a week or so, got married on a slope, had drinks and food, skied some more and came home.
+We flew out with a group of friends, skied around for a week or so, got married on a slope, had drinks and food, skied some more.
 Piece of cake!
 Or at least that’s what I said when someone said to me “that must have been hard to sort out?”
 My response: “just turn up, ski, get married – it was awesome”

 It wasn’t the first time (or the last) that my wife had given me an evil look, but it was probably the most deserved.
 The best events are the ones that feel like they just happened.
 But when it feels like that it usually means that there was a lot of hidden labour in the background–or, if I am honest, that someone wasn’t paying enough attention…

 Early in March 2022, I turned up to a session in Munster Technological University (a seat of learning in Ireland for 1200 years).
 We did a range of visits looking at different technologies and pedagogies across the institution and we also did an in person panel about Teaching, Learning, Technology and the Pandemic.
 It was called #DxMTU – Digital Transformation in Munster Technological University.
 It was a Room and Zoom – what some people call a hybrid or hyflex event.
 People in the room with us and people simultaneously participating on Zoom from a range of places in Ireland and around the globe.

 “Just turn up, sit down and speak into the mic – it was easy”

 Which is sometimes what we hear from senior managers who are talking about taking on this approach with lectures for students – “just do the lecture as normal, there’ll be students in the room and some watching online – sure it’ll be fine”

 We were a panel in the room and we turned up, sat down and started our discussion; questions from the floor, questions from the people watching online – there was even a big screen with the Zoom room on it that we could look at, and see the names (and occasionally faces) of people participating that way.